aclark4life/parse2plone/README.rst

 .. contents:: :depth: 2

-charm
+parse2plone
 =====

-*(Formerly mr.importer, formerly parse2plone.)*
+*(Formerly parse2plone, Formerly mr.importer, formerly parse2plone.)*

 Import static websites on the file system into Plone via::

-    $ bin/plone run bin/charm /path/to/files
+    $ bin/plone run bin/parse2plone /path/to/files

-Works like a charm!
+Works like a parse2plone!

 ..
 Warning::

     This is more of a "toy" project than a "real" data migrator.
 For any serious Plone migrations, you may want to consider a `collective.transmogrifier`_-based tool e.g. `mr.migrator`_.
-That is not to say you will not find ``charm`` useful as a sample migration script, just that you should not expect it to scale to meet any complex needs;
+That is not to say you will not find ``parse2plone`` useful as a sample migration script, just that you should not expect it to scale to meet any complex needs;
     whereas that is exactly what transmogrifier-based tools are designed to do.

 Introduction
 ------------

-``charm`` is a Buildout recipe that creates a script for you to get content from static websites on the file system into Plone.
+``parse2plone`` is a Buildout recipe that creates a script for you to get content from static websites on the file system into Plone.

 ..
 Note::